reetamdutta1/Real-time-Face-mask-detector/README.md

 # Real-time-Face-mask-detector
 In this time of the pandemic, wearing masks is mandatory.
 So I came up with an idea.
 An idea about making a real-time mask detection model using Python and ML.
 Eventually, this became my topic for the Artificial Intelligence project in college.

 So without any further delay, let's dive right into it!
+[CODE AVAILABLE IN MASTER BRANCH]

 # Hardware Requirements: